thrackle-io/rules-engine/docs/src/src/client/application/IAppManager.sol/interface.IAppManager.md

 ### getAccessLevelProvider

-*Get the address of the access levelprovider*
+*Get the address of the access level provider*

 ```solidity